 Do You Get Back Pain When Golfing?

-Use the tips in this video to prevent back pain during and after golf...
+Use the tips in this video to prevent back pain when golfing, both during and afterwards...

 Learn How To Prevent Back Pain When Golfing

 Golf season is coming here in Missouri, and that means golfers are heading back to the golf course.

 But after a winter of sitting around, a return to activities that you haven't done in awhile can lead to flare ups of old aches & pains.
 This blog will help you to prevent back pain while golfing this year.

 Golf is a rotational sport, but the anatomy of the low back (lumbar spine) is not suited well to twisting.
 Therefore, too much twisting in the low back can leave you at risk for back pain from your golf swing.

 Steps For Preventing Back Pain When Golfing & Improving Your Swing:

 Turn your leading leg out.
 This will allow you to rotate your pelvis through more on your follow up.